iasoon/planetwars.dev/web/pw-server/src/routes/docs/rules.md

 ## Rules

-All players send out their commands simultaneously, so there is no player order.
+All players decide on their commands simultaneously, so there is no player order.

-The amount of turns an expedition will travel is equal to the ceiled euclidean distance between its origin and destination planet.

-Each turn, one additional ship will be constructed on each player-owned planet.
+After all players have issued their commands, these steps happen in order:

+1.  **Construct ships**
+    One new ship is constructed on every planet that is owned by a player.
     Neutral planets do not construct ships.

+2.  **Dispatch expeditions**
+    All ordered expeditions will depart.

+    Note: The amount of ships that can be dispatched from a planet is the planet ship count you received in your gamestate.
+It is not allowed to dispatch the ship constructed in the previous step, as one ship should remain on the planet to maintain control.

+3.  **Ship movement**
+    All in-flight expeditions will move one step towards their destination.

+    Once an expedition has travelled for an amount of turns equal to the _ceiled euclidean distance between its origin and destination planet_, it will arrive at its destination planet.

+    Note that expeditions with a travel time of one turn will arrive immediately.

+4.  **Combat**
+    When multiple owners have fleets at a planet, they will enter combat.
-After arriving at a planet, fleets belonging to the same player will merge.
+    - First, fleets belonging to the same owner will be merged, so that each owner has one fleet.
-When multiple players are present on the planet, their fleets will enter combat after merging.

-The largest fleet will win the fight, losing an amount of ships equal to the size of the second-largest fleet.
-Its owner will now occupy the planet, and all other fleets will be destroyed.
+    - The largest fleet will win the combat.
+Its owner will gain control of the planet, losing an amount of ships equal to the second-largest fleet.
+All other fleets will be destroyed.

-When players tie for the largest fleet, all fleets are destroyed, and the planet will end up neutral.
+    - When there is a tie for the largest fleet, all fleets will be destroyed, and the planet will be neutral.

-A turn progresses as follows:

-1. Construct ships
-2. Dispatch expeditions
-3. Arrivals
-4. Combat

-It is not allowed for players to abandon a planet - at least one ship should remain at all times.
-Note that you are still allowed to dispatch the full ship count you observe in the game state, as an additional ship will be constructed before the ships depart.

-The game will end when no enemy player ships remain (neutral ships may survive), or when the turn limit is reached.
-When the turn limit is hit, the game will end it a tie.
+The game will end either when no enemy player ships remain (neutral ships may survive), or when the turn limit is reached.
+If the turn limit was reached, the game ends in a tie.
-Currently, the limit is set at 500 turns.
+Currently, the turn limit is set at 500 turns.

 ## Writing your bot